learn-academy-2022-echo/week-2-assessment-TuanLeVietz/interview-questions.md

 3. What is the difference between map and filter?

 Your answer: Map create a new array by changing every single element in the array.
-Filter creates a new array but it removes the elements that dont meet the requirements of the function.
+Filter creates a new array but it removes the elements that don't meet the requirements of the function.

 Researched answer: Map creates a new array by transforming each individual element in the array.
 Filter takes an array and filters out unwanted elements.